Dry Needling

 How Dry Needling Helps Back Pain:

-In every therapy, it may work for some but not others.
-Your therapist may offer Dry Needling if they feel it would benefit your situation.
+As with any therapy, Dry Needling may be effective for some individuals but not for others.
+Your therapist will assess your situation and recommend Dry Needling if they believe it would benefit you.

 Dry Needling for Headaches

-Dry Needling along with massage & manual therapy has shown to be highly effective to help ease frequency, intensity, and length of a headache
+Combining Dry Needling with massage and manual therapy has proven highly effective in alleviating the frequency, intensity, and duration of headache.

 Book your dry needling appointment in Healesville, by clicking the button below or give us a call, click here for contact details.